 "The school is an inclusive and cohesive community.
 Pupils differing abilities and backgrounds are equally valued".
 Ofsted - Feb 2015

-Our team is made up of Mrs Rachel Tuck, the Inclusion Manager and her role is to organise, monitor and support the provision for children with Special Educational Needs and English as an Additional Language, to ensure that they make good progress in all areas.
+Mrs Rachel Tuck is the Inclusion Manager and her role is to organise, monitor and support the provision for children with Special Educational Needs and English as an Additional Language, to ensure that they make good progress in all areas.
 She also monitors the educational progress and provision of Looked After, Adopted and children whose carers have a special Guardianship order.
 Rachel Tuck also takes the lead on attendance in order to support children and their parents/carers and ensure that children attend school regularly and are on time.

-Miss Kelly Wickenden and Miss Chloe Gale are our Learning Mentors.
-They support children with emotional and social needs to ensure that they are in the right place to learn.
-They drop into classes regularly and also offer drop in sessions to the children if they need to talk about their worries.
-They work one to one and within small groups on a variety of issues.
-Kelly Wickenden also works with parents and runs 'Triple P' parenting support groups, workshops and one to one sessions at the school.
+Miss Kelly Wickenden is our Senior Learning Mentor.
+She supports children with emotional and social needs to ensure that they are in the right place to learn.
+She drops into classes regularly and also offers drop in sessions to the children if they need to talk about their worries.
+Miss Wickenden works with pupils one to one and within small groups on a variety of issues.
+She also works with parents, running 'Triple P' parenting support groups, workshops and one to one sessions at the school.